Exams and Tests: IELTS Preparation Guide and Tips

 To study and prepare for the IELTS test the best thing is to complete as many previous actual IELTS exams as possible, using these:

-As of December 2018 they are now up to IELTS 14 and it is best to start off with the most recent ones.
+As of December 2021 they are now up to IELTS 16 which appears to have been launched in July 2021 and it is best to start off with the most recent ones.

 Tips and Strategies for IELTS Exam Reading and Listening